fatihdumanli/onen0te-cli/README.md

 ```
 $ nnote new
 ```
-Upon quitting the editor, you'll be prompted to choose the notebook and section to which the note will be uploaded.
+You'll be prompted to choose the notebook and section to which the note will be uploaded right after quitting the editor.

 ![browse in notes](https://thumbs.gfycat.com/ImpressiveRemoteFerret-size_restricted.gif)